Manasvi26/Manasvi26/README.md

 <h1 align="center">Hi 👋, I'm Manasvi Sharma</h1>
 <h3 align="center">A passionate full stack developer from India.
 I am trained in full stack web development from Masai School, Bangalore.
-I love to learn and explore new arenas.
-I am highly-proficient in MERN stack.
-I am eager to learn and ready to contribute to the development of an organization and open for collaborative opportunities.</h3>
+I am highly-proficient in MERN stack and always feel ready to learn more.
+Looking forward to contribute for the development of an organization and also open for collaborative opportunities.</h3>

 - 🔭 I’m currently working on **optimization techniques and Data Structures and algorithms.**